Dodgers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have an implied moneyline win probability of 55.6% in this matchup.
+- Based on this contest's moneyline, the Dodgers have an implied win probability of 53.5%.

-- Los Angeles has played in 96 games with over/under set, and have combined with opponents to go over the total 55 times (55-36-5).
+- Los Angeles has had an over/under set by oddsmakers 97 times, and have combined with opponents to go over the total in 56 of those games (56-36-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!